Thank you all of you who've got in touch with useful resources to share with each other.

 In response to queries about how to use Non-Violent Resistance (NVR) over the phone or via on-line platforms, the committee of NVR Ireland developed some guidelines.
 Although aimed at practitioners who are trained in NVR, the suggestions there might come in useful for social workers and allied practitioners offering to support and work with clients remotely throughout the time of COVID 19.
-The guidance document is available from the downloads section at https://www.iasw.ie/covid-19
+The guidance document is available from the downloads section on this page: https://www.iasw.ie/IASW_COVID19_Resources

 LEGISLATION & COURTS